Ancestral Wisdom for Female Hormonal Health, Part 1 by Good Health

 Good Health NZ - people enjoying mexican barbecue 1

 Diet also plays a massive role in our health.
-When thinking about what constitutes a healthy diet, we might want to move away from the diet wars and dogma, into simply thinking about what we need to nourish, protect, and energise our bodies.
-We would want to get amino acids (proteins), essential fats, minerals, vitamins, energy substrates (fat/carbs) and co-factors from real foods as much as possible.
+When thinking about what constitutes a healthy diet, we might want to move away from the diet wars and dogma and simply think about what we need to nourish, protect, and energise our bodies.
+We would want to get amino acids (proteins), essential fats, minerals, vitamins, energy substrates (fat/carbs), and co-factors from real foods as much as possible.
 We might want to learn to prepare these foods in traditional ways to maximise bioavailability.
 We might wish to eat according to our ancestry and what sort of environment our ancestors lived in but also with adaptations to what is local and seasonal where we live now.
-We might want to watch our metabolic health and liver and thyroid function and consider getting professional guidance for our bio individuality if we have issues.
+We might want to watch our metabolic health and liver and thyroid function and consider getting professional guidance for our bio-individuality if we have issues.
 Our metabolic health simply refers to the biochemical process of turning food into fuel for the body and how our mitochondria are functioning.

 Humans, from around the world, living an ancestral lifestyle have the following diet practices in common (all backed by scientific research…):